artem-meleshko/artem-meleshko.github.io/elon-musk/README.md

 ## Site navigation
 - To navigate the main page of the site - use "Mr.Musk", "Companies", "Wikipedia", "Fly to Mars"
 - To proceed to the next page click "Fly to Mars" button

+---
+- hey what's up Artem?
+How it's going on?
+How is your parents on *8 of Magist* (ex 1 of Ma*) street?
+Haven't seen you ~ *5+ years;
+- how is your brother?
+Don't remember his name;
+- how is your progress about HTML/css scripting?